Promise of Graph Sparsification and Decomposition for Noise Reduction in QAOA: Analysis for Trapped-Ion Compilations: Preliminaries

 \section{Preliminaries}

-We discuss the Max-Cut problem first and give background for the \textsc{union-of-stars} compilation.
+We discuss the Max-Cut problem first and give background for the \unionofstars\ compilation.
 Next, we briefly review the background on classical sparsification algorithms.

-\paragraph{Graphs and Max-Cut} For positive integer $n$, we denote $[n] = \{1, \ldots, n\}$.
+\paragraph{Graphs and Max-Cut.} For positive integer $n$, we denote $[n] = \{1, \ldots, n\}$ and $[0, n] = \{0, 1, \ldots, n\}$.
 We assume familiarity with basic definitions in graph theory; the interested reader is referred to \cite{west_introduction_2001} for a more detailed introduction.
 Graphs will be denoted by letters $G, H$, and are always simple (i.e., have no loops or multiple edges) and undirected.
 They may be weighted or unweighted.
 An unweighted graph $G = (V, E)$ is specified by the set of vertices $V$ and edges $E$.
-We will assume that the vertex set $V = [n]$ for a fixed but arbitrary positive integer $n$; the number of edges $|E|$ is denoted by $m$.
+We will assume that the vertex set $V = [n] := \{1, \ldots, n\}$ for an arbitrary but fixed positive integer $n$.
+The number of edges $|E|$ is denoted by $m$.
 All graphs are assumed to be connected so that $m \ge n - 1$.
+Further, $m \le \frac{n(n - 1)}{2} \le \frac{n^2}{2}$ since all graphs are assumed to be simple.
 A weighted graph $G = (V, E, c)$ additionally has edge costs or weights $c: E \to \R_+$.
-An unweighted graph $G = (V, E)$ is equivalent to the weighted graph $(V, E, c)$ with $c(e) = 1$ for all $e \in E$.
+An unweighted graph $G = (V, E)$ is equivalent to the weighted graph $(V, E, c)$ with $c_e = 1$ for all $e \in E$.
 We assume that $c \ge 0$, i.e., all edge weights are nonnegative.

 The \emph{sum} of two graphs $G_1 = (V, E_1, c_1)$ and $G_2 = (V, E_2, c_2)$ is $G = (V, E_1 \cup E_2, c_1 + c_2)$.
 In particular, for an unweighted graph $G = (V, E)$ and a partition $(E_1, \dots, E_T)$ of $E$, we have $G = \sum_{i \in [T]} G_i$ where $G_i = (V, E_i)$.
 For a constant $\alpha \in \R$, graph $\alpha G$ has edge costs multiplied with $\alpha$, i.e., $\alpha G = (V, E, \alpha c)$.
 For example, in Fig. \ref{fig: decomposition-example}, we have $G = G_1 + 2 G_2$.